 Abstract.
 The quantification of soil bulk density (ρ_B) is a cumbersome and time-consuming task when traditional soil density sampling techniques are applied.
-However, it can be important for terrestrial cosmogenic nuclide (TCN) production rate scaling when deriving ages or surface process rates from buried samples, in particular when short-lived TCN such as in situ 14C are applied.
-Here, we show that soil density determinations can be made using structure-from-motion multi-view stereo (SfM-MVS) photogrammetry-based volume reconstructions of sampling pits.
+However, it can be important for terrestrial cosmogenic nuclide (TCN) production rate scaling when deriving ages or surface process rates from buried samples, in particular when short-lived TCN such as in situ 14C are

+- 15 applied.
+Het was show that soil density determinations can be made using structure-from-motion multi-view stereo (SfM-MVS) photogrammetry-based volume reconstructions of sampling pits.
 Accuracy and precision tests as found in the literature and as conducted in this study clearly indicate that photographs taken from both a consumer-grade digital single lens mirrorless (DSLM) and a smartphone camera are of sufficient quality to produce accurate and precise modelling results, i.e. to regularly reproduce the "true" volume and/or density by > 95%.
-This finding holds also if a freeware-based computing workflow is applied.
+This finding holds also if a freeware-based computing workflow is - 20 applied.
 The technique has been used to measure ρ_B along three small-scale (< 1 km) N-S transects located in the semi-arid to arid Altos de Talinay, northern central Chile (~30.5°S, ~71.7°W), during a TCN sampling campaign.
 Here, long-term differences in microclimatic conditions between south-facing (SFS) and north-facing (NFS) slopes explain a sharp contrast in vegetation cover, slope gradient and general soil condition patterns.
 These contrasts are also reflected by the soil density data, generally coinciding with lower densities on SFS.
-The largest differences between NFS and SFS are evident in the lower portion of the respective slopes, close to the thalwegs.
+The largest differences between NFS and SFS are evident in the lower - 25 portion of the respective slopes, close to the thalwegs.
 In general, field-state soil bulk densities were found to vary by about 0.6 g cm-3 over a few tens of metres along the same slope.
 As such, the dataset that was mainly generated to derive more accurate TCN-based process rates and ages can be used to characterise the present-day condition of soils in the study area, which in turn can give insight into the long-term soil formation and prevailing environmental conditions.
-This implies that the method tested in this study may also being applied in other fields of research and work, such as soil science, agriculture, or in the construction sector.

-1 Introduction
+30 1 Introduction

-Soil density determination is a time-consuming task when sampling for a terrestrial cosmogenic nuclide (TCN)-based analysis, but it is an important parameter if process rates and/or ages are inferred from the final nuclide concentration (e.g. Rodés and Evans, 2020; Rodés et al., 2011).
-This is because the spallogenic production rates of TCNs are typically assumed to decrease exponentially with increasing depth z below the surface at a rate which is partially dependent on the sub-surface density (e.g. Dunai, 2010; Lal, 1991; Lal and Arnold, 1985; Nishiizumi et al., 1986):
+Soil density determination is a time-consuming task when sampling for a terrestrial cosmogenic nuclide (TCN)-based analysis, but it is an important parameter if process rates and/or ages are inferred from the final nuclide concent t because the spallogenic production rates of TCNs are typically assumed to decrease exponentially with increasing depth z below the surface at a rate which is partially dependent on the sub-surface density (e.g. Dunai, 2010; Lal, 1991; Lal and Arnold, 1985;

-$$P(z) = P_0 e^{-\rho z/\Lambda}, \tag{1}$$

-where P{θ} is the production at the Earth's surface and Λ denotes the attenuation length (eqn.
+35 Nishiizumi et al., 1986): $P(z) = P_0 e^{-\rho z/\Lambda}$, where P{θ} is the production at the Earth's surface and Λ denotes the attenuation length (eqn.
 1 valid for non-eroding surfaces).
-The density ρ denotes the density of the material through which the cosmic rays traverse below the surface, i.e. the density of
+The density ρ denotes the density of the material through which the cosmic rays traverse below the surface, i.e. the density of soil, saprolite and/or r key.
+The field-state bulk density ($\rho{B,f}$) of a given excavated soil material is defined as